barryLProjects/starlingTankGame/README.md

 starlingTankGame
 ================

-this is a testing project that using Adobe Starling frame to simulate a Tank game on mobile device
+this is a testing project that using Adobe Starling framework to simulate a Tank game on mobile device